Kiyoshi Kuromiya: Personal life and death

 In 1983, Kuromiya visited with his mother at the Heart Mountain Relocation Camp for Japanese Americans, where he was born, which he recalls as being a formative experience for him as an activist.
 He survived a battle with lung cancer in the mid-1970s.
 Soon after he became close friends with techno-futurist Buckminster Fuller, with whom he toured the country for about five years.
 Kuromiya collaborated on Fuller's last six books and published Fuller's last book posthumously in 1992.
 Most prominently Kuromiya assisted the scientist with Critical Path, an influential 1981 book about technology's potential to improve the world.
 Kuromiya was also a nationally ranked Scrabble player.

 Kuromiya died of complications from cancer on May 10, 2000, a day after his 57th birthday, though his death was initially reported as due to complications from AIDS.

 Legacy

 On June 4, 2022, he was honored with a Google Doodle.

+On May 9, 2023, his 80th birthday (as an ancestor) was celebrated in Philadelphia, Pennsylvania, and Monrovia, California.